CCMMMA/wacommplusplus/README.md

 cmake -DUSE_OMP=ON -DUSE_MPI=ON -DUSE_CUDA=ON -DDEBUG=OFF ..
 ```

-6) Run, make and wait
+6) Run, make, and wait

 ```bash
 make